-- (47) Where a testamentary document or asset of an estate may be in the possession or control of a person, a subpoena may be issued to the person calling on the person to deposit with the clerk or sheriff any testamentary document or asset in the person's possession or control, or to state under oath that no testamentary document or asset is in the person's possession or control. - (48) The Subpoena to Bring in a Will or Asset shall be in Form 85 and shall be supported by affidavit.
+- (47) Where a testamentary document or asset of an estate may be in the possession or control of a person, a subpoena may be issued to the person calling on the person to deposit with the clerk or sheriff any testamentary document or asset in the person's possession or control, or to state under oath that no testamentary document or asset is in the person's possession or control. - (48) The subpoena shall be in Form 85 and shall be supported by affidavit.